janbaykara/env-var/README.md

 ```

 ## Usage
-In the example below we read the environment variable *DB_PASSWORD*, ensure
+In the example below we read the environment variable *DB_PASSWORD*
-it is set, convert it from base64, and get the resulting string:

 ```js
 const env = require('env-var');